 The protocol and algorithm presented here do not specify or require any timestamps, physical or logical.
-Any mention of time inside of data structures are for human and/or diagnostic purposes only.
+Any mention of time inside of data structures are for human/historic/diagnostic purposes only.

-Having said that, some notion of physical time is suggested occasionally for purposes of efficiency.
-For example, some "sleep time" between iterations of the algorithm: there is no need to "busy wait" by executing the algorithm as many times per minute as possible.
-See also Section 10.2.1.
+Having said that, some notion of physical time is suggested for purposes of efficiency.
+It's recommended that there be some "sleep time" between iterations of the algorithm: there is no need to "busy wait" by executing the algorithm as quickly as possible.
+See also Section 10.2.2.